top of page

 John's legacy inspired the formation of the World Community for Christian Meditation (WCCM), and his work continues through Father Laurence Freeman, also a Benedictine monk.

-Tina leads online and in-person Christian meditation groups, and courses for interested groups, in association with the World Community for Christian Mediation (WCCM).
+Tina leads online and in-person Christian meditation groups, and facilitates introductory courses for the World Community for Christian Mediation (WCCM).

 For further information about WCCM in the UK, go to: www.wccm.uk

-And for information on communities and events in other parts of the world, go to: www.wccm.org
+Information about communities and events in other parts of the world www.wccm.org

 bottom of page